 Everyone makes mistakes.
 It’s in the nature of the thing.
 If someone points out something hurtful you said, instead of debating whether or not they should be offended, try and listen to their point of view.
 If someone is hurt enough to voice their discomfort, there is usually a good reason for it.
 Listening and learning is a great personality trait that builds trust.

 Don’t tell people you “don’t see colour” or that you think everybody is the same regardless of their gender, age, nationality, ability or sexual orientation.
 One’s identity is one’s most personal possession and celebrating the differences between our stories is one of the best ways to respect other people’s identities.
-Just listen into this story from Damien Jones from Bayer, and you’ll understand what we mean.

 At the end of the day, we are still talking about individuals.
 How much one wants to disclose about their identity is deeply personal.
 Two people from the same group of people will react differently in the same situation, so don’t expect people to react in certain ways based on your own experiences or assumptions.